kakulukia/dotfiles/README.md

   - vim-airline
   - fasd

-Note: Use the `~/.gitconfig-personal` file to set you git username.
-That file is imported in `.gitconfig` so that settings can be ported via this repot, but the username stays personal.
+Note: Use the `~/.gitconfig-personal` file to set your git username.
+That file is imported in `.gitconfig` so that settings can be ported via this repo, but the username stays personal.

 Disclaimer
 ===========